Chevalière d'Éon: Legacy

 A presentation sword belonging to d'Éon and gifted by its owner to George Keate in 1777 is on display at the Royal Armouries in Leeds.
 The blade is inscribed in French: 'Donne par la Chevalïere d’Eon à son ancïen Ami Geo: Keate Esquïre.
 1777'.
 Some of d'Éon's papers are at the Brotherton Library at the University of Leeds, including a number of letters from Keate.

-Some modern scholars have interpreted d'Éon as transgender.
-Havelock Ellis coined the term eonism to describe similar cases of transgender behaviour; it is rarely used now.
+Many modern scholars have interpreted d'Éon as transgender.
+Havelock Ellis coined the term eonism to describe similar cases of transgender behaviour, but the term is rarely used now.
 The Beaumont Society, a long-standing organisation for transgender people, is named after d'Éon.

 In 2012, a 1792 painting (shown above) by Thomas Stewart was identified as a portrait of d'Éon, and was purchased by the National Portrait Gallery, London.

 The Burdett-Coutts Memorial at St Pancras Gardens in London commemorates d'Éon as well as other people; in 2016 Historic England upgraded it to a Grade II* listed structure.